asiimwedismas/html-capstone-project/README.md

 The is an HTML & CSS Capstone Project based on an online website for a fictional musical concert.
 It's a real-world-like project, built with business specifications and needs.

+You can find the original project specifications [here](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015)

 # Screenshot

 ![Image description](images/screenshot.jpg)